About Educational Research: Theory and Practice

-While there is no date on the first issue of The Researcher, Gary Render, NRMERA’s third president, remembers that the first issue came out in 1984 during his tenure.
+While there is no date on the first issue of ERTP (formerly known as The Researcher), Gary Render, NRMERA’s third president, remembers that the first issue came out in 1984 during his tenure.
 In interviews with NRMERA’s founding members, all agree that the organization and subsequent journal were formed to provide a safe, non-threatening forum for novice scholars to publish and present their research.
 “It’s a safe place to share ideas and give junior faculty and graduate students the opportunity to communicate about research and scholarship,” Joe Stepans stated.

 Volume One, Number One was printed on an 11 x 17 sheet of paper, folded twice so the outside cover should be used for an address label.
 It was typeset with a dot-matrix printer and printed on a copy machine.
 A simple sketch of the Rocky Mountains was tucked in the upper left hand corner of the cover.